Chiragh-itpath/Keeper-v2/README.md

 - Roles and Permissions ✔
 - Project Level Settings (14th-Feb-2024)
   - Status List
-  - Client List (Only firstname & lastname)
+  - Client List (Either firstname & lastname OR Fullname)
   - Permission Management
   - Rule Books
   - Reminder for particular status in days (i.e, If any item has "pending" status, then it should remind the user after 2 days if the status is still "Pending")